Home / Detox Programs / Opioid Withdrawal Symptoms & Detox Timeline

 - Rapid heartbeat or high blood pressure

-Symptoms vary based on the type of opioid used, how long someone has used it, and their overall health.
+Symptoms can vary based on type, length of use, and overall health.

 Opioid Withdrawal Timeline